Green Square, New South Wales: Gunyama Park Aquatic and Recreation Centre

 The Gunyama Park Aquatic and Recreation Centre has taken out a public architecture award at the Australian Institute of Architects Awards.
 The jury described it as "playful work that inspires a consideration of how the enjoyment of water-based environments has developed the psyche of an entire culture".
 The centre's new pool, modelled on Sydney's iconic beaches, is the biggest built in Sydney since the 2000 Olympic Games.
 With lap pools, exercise areas and chillout zones, Gunyama Park is part of the city's commitment to build sustainable facilities that meet the diverse needs of the community.

 Drying Green

 A 6,200 square metre park which is bound by Portman Street, Geddes Avenue, Paul Street and Zetland Avenue.

-107 Projects

-Formerly called the Joynton Arts Creative Centre, 107 Projects was launched in 2018 and Joynton Avenue houses over 25 creative practitioners, organisations and start-ups; as well as supporting creative education programs, jewellery making, exhibitions and cultural events.

-Green Square Primary School (completion in 2024)
+Green Square Primary School

 The new primary school will provide fit-for-purpose learning spaces and include additional facilities designed for both school and community use.
 Architect BVN's competition-winning design also includes spaces that can be used at night and on weekends by the broader community.
 The City of Sydney has committed $25 million towards the integrated community facilities that will be shared by local residents and businesses outside of school hours.
 The new school will be built on the old South Sydney Hospital site on Joynton Avenue.
 It will sit next to the Waranara Early Learning Centre, across the road from the Gunyama Park Aquatic Centre and close to the Green Square Library.